designstem/projects/index.md

 -

-<big style="line-height: 1.75em; margin-top: var(--base4); display: block;"><big>We are educators, teachers, designers and engineers from Estonia, Finland, Germany, Greece, Italy, The Netherlands, Portugal, Slovenia and United Kingdom. <!-- We work in local community colleges all the way up to renonwed universities, with students from all ages and walks of life.--></big></big>
+<big style="line-height: 1.75em; margin-top: var(--base4); display: block;"><big>We are educators, teachers, designers and engineers from Estonia, Finland, Germany, Greece, Italy, The Netherlands, Portugal, Slovenia, and United Kingdom.
+We made DesignSTEM for ourselves and for the teachers in the whole world.<!-- We work in local community colleges all the way up to renonwed universities, with students from all ages and walks of life.--></big></big>

 -